kubernetes/enhancements/keps/sig-api-machinery/4222-cbor-serializer/README.md

 - roundtrip JSON-to-CBOR-to-JSON and CBOR-to-JSON-to-CBOR
 - roundtrip through implementations in at least some of the non-Go client languages

-<<[UNRESOLVED]>>
-- decoding a map into a Go struct produces an error if the map contains a key that does not correspond to JSON tag name of one of the struct's fields (should this be a strict decode error?)
-- roundtripping preserves the distinction between absent, present-but-null, and present-and-empty for slices and maps (confirm the JSON serializer does this)
-<<[/UNRESOLVED]>>

 ##### Integration tests